wics-uw/website/README.md

 Remember: code reviews will help catch these things and give you a better idea of what's considered standard.
 Don't fear constructive feedback!

+### Seeing what your change looks like ###

+Before submitting a pull request, you can test your change locally to see what it will look like on the website.
+If you don't want to [test locally](#testing-locally) or are having trouble setting it up, you can also just submit a pull request and wait for someone to deploy a [Heroku Review App](#heroku-review-apps)

 ### Submitting pull requests ###

 After you've made your modifications on your topic branch, perhaps following